sonofhypnos/rl-2048-game/README.md

 ## Source Code Structure

-### About Environment
-This game environment is from [gym-2048](https://pypi.org/project/gym-2048/) which implements the classic grid game 2048 for OpenAI gym environment.

-### About Code
 * `experience_replay` implements the Replay Memory.
 * `dueling_dqn` defines the Dueling DQN architecture and its parameters.
 * `agent` implements the what the agent could do (like get action, compute loss, save or load model.)